Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCVirtualMachine.md

 This cmdlet returns a **VirtualMachine** object.

 ## NOTES
 * This cmdlet requires a VMM virtual hard disk object, virtual machine template object, or virtual machine object.
-To obtain such an object, use the Get-SCVirtualHardDisk, Get-SCVMTemplate, or Get-SCVirtualMachine cmdlet.
+To obtain such an object, use the **Get-SCVirtualHardDisk**, **Get-SCVMTemplate**, or **Get-SCVirtualMachine** cmdlet.

 ## RELATED LINKS